Table of contents

 The Canada Small Business Financing Program (CSBFP)

 By sharing the risk with your financial institution, the CSBFP may help you get up to $1 million to start, expand, modernize or improve your small business.
 To be eligible your business should have annual gross revenues of no more than $10 million.
+Not-for-profit, charitable and religious enterprises that are carrying on a business may also be eligible to apply.

 You can use the loan to finance the cost of purchasing or improving fixed assets.
 For example, you could finance: